POST /api/v1/signup is live right nowPhone calls as an MCP tool

 Use cases

-Your agent gets tools to search and buy numbers, place and receive calls, send SMS, fetch transcripts and recordings, manage webhooks, and trigger multi-step follow-up sequences — backed by real telephony infrastructure already running production call volume, not a weekend-project wrapper around a carrier API.
+Your agent gets tools to search and buy numbers, place and receive calls, send SMS, fetch transcripts and recordings, manage webhooks, and trigger multi-step follow-up sequences — backed by the same production telephony infrastructure already carrying thousands of live business phone lines.
+Grab the mcpServers block near the top of this page to connect, or have your agent provision its own key by calling POST /api/v1/signup directly — no human required.